Tips for Learning Heavy Metal Guitar

 Figure out and stick to how you learn comfortably

 If you try to learn metal guitar in a way that doesn't attract you, you will soon get bored and disheartened.
-Experimenting and trying to figure out what gives you the most interest is the key to finding out how best to learn metal guitar
+Experimenting and figuring out what gives you the most interest is the key to finding out how to learn metal guitar.

-Among all these different learning methods you surely will find the one you are most compatible with.
+Among all these different learning methods, you indeed will find the one you are most compatible with.
 Now, all you need to do is stick with the one.

 Practice Makes a Man Perfect

 You can dream all you want about opening your metal band.
 Ultimately, you won't have what it takes if you don't stick to a regular practice.
-Set aside some time, sit down with your guitar and practice seven days a week.
-Even if it is just for 10 minutes, these 10 minutes of practice is more important than 70 minutes of practice once in a week.
+Set aside some time, sit down with your guitar, and rehearse seven days a week.
+Even if it is just for 10 minutes, these 10 minutes are more important than 70 minutes of practice once a week.

 Warm-up before starting a session

-It is essential to have strong, flexible fingers, arms, and shoulders as well as a lot of stamina to become a great guitarist.
+It is essential to have strong, flexible fingers, arms, and shoulders and a lot of stamina to become a great guitarist.
 Perform a few basic guitar exercises before you start practicing.
 This will warm up your hands and enhance your flexibility.
 It is an excellent way to start a training session by playing some essential scales.

 Many metal artists are also known to use finger weights or pressing their thumbs to boost their finger strength.